rabbitboots/utf8_tools/README.md

 * `s`: The UTF-8 string to convert.

 * `[unmapped]`: When `unmapped` is a string, it is used in place of unmappable code points.
 (Pass in an empty string to ignore unmappable code points.)
-When `unmapped` is any other type, the function returns `nil`, the byte where the unmappable code point was encountered, and an error string.
+When `unmapped` is any other type, the function returns `nil`, an error string, and the byte where the unmappable code point was encountered.

 **Returns:** The converted Latin 1 string, or `nil`, error string, and byte index if there was a problem.